Prince Charles defies critics to make new plea for organic farming

 "My reasons are rooted in hard-nosed science," he said, arguing that the preservation of these breeds and their genes could be crucial to sustainable farming.

-But Charles' decision to publicly argue for his favorite causes while in a constitutional role with no practical political power was not welcomed by all.
+But Charles' decision to publicly argue for his favourite causes while in a constitutional role with no practical political power was not welcomed by all.

 Columnist Oliver Kamm of the Times newspaper said Charles' position insulated him from the scrutiny "his weird ideas ought to get".
 Kamm praised the queen and her grandson Prince William for not voicing their views as they conducted official duties.